Skip to main content

 localizedboolean(Optional, default: false) Should be true if the attribute is localized.

-variantAttributeboolean(Optional, default: false) Only used for the product-level record model, to identify attributes indexed in the variants array.
+variantAttributeboolean(Optional, default: false) Only used with the Base product and Attribute-sliced record models, to identify attributes indexed in the variants array.

-computedFromBaseProductboolean(Optional, default: false) Only used for the variant-level record model, to identify attributes computed once from the base product, and indexed into each variant.
+computedFromBaseProductboolean(Optional, default: false) Only used with the Variation product record model, to identify attributes computed once from the base product, and indexed into each variant.

 The attribute property lets you declare attributes with their direct name (simple values like name, brand, etc.) or their “path”, for nested values with direct access.
 For example, you can access the revenueWeek attribute of a product’s activeData object by declaring activeData.revenueWeek.
 Other values are more complex and must be computed.
 For that, the attribute property accepts a function to define how to export such complex attributes.